mitre/advmlthreatmatrix/readme.md

  ## Contact Us
-For corrections and improvement, see [Feedback](#feedback)
+For corrections and improvement, see [Feedback](#feedback-and-getting-involved)

+For questions/comments/discussion:
 -  Our public email group is advmlthreatmatrix@googlegroups.com.
-This emails all the contributors.
+This emails all the members of the distribution group.
 -  For private questions/comments, please email: <Ram.Shankar@microsoft.com> and <Mikel@mitre.org>